Skip to main content

 Polyimide Vs. FR4 – which is better?

-Before comparing the materials, let’s briefly discuss what is FR4.
+Before comparing the materials, let’s briefly discuss what FR4 is.

 FR4 stands for flame retardant, level 4.
 This is a substrate that comprises an epoxy resin and glass weave.
 It is a popular choice as the material has good mechanical and electrical properties and is also cost-efficient.
 The primary difference between polyimide and FR4 is flexibility.